I was investigating how I can improve the security of my iCloud account.

 You can no longer use your current iCloud password to configure an application which doesn’t natively support the Two-Step Verification method of Apple.

-On the Password and Security page, you’ll now find a “Generate an app-specific password” section where you can click on the “Generate an App-Specific Password” link.
+On the account management page, in the Security section, you’ll now find a App-Specific-Passwords header where you can click on the “Generate Password…” link.

 - Enter a name to label this app-specific password to help you remember where you used it.
 For instance: Outlook.